 2004-2006 - Rural Leadership for Community Change: A program to develop leadership courses for students to become leaders and change agents in their own communities.
 This program was MDC's first contract with the federal Department of Education's Fund for the Improvement of Postsecondary Education (FIPSE), which supports innovative educational reform projects that can serve as national models for the improvement of postsecondary education.

-2004-present - EITC Carolinas: A resource network that supports community volunteer groups to assist working families in reclaiming and retaining their income through the federal Earned Income Tax Credit and no-cost or low-cost tax preparation services.
+2004-2013 - EITC Carolinas: A resource network that supported community volunteer groups to assist working families in reclaiming and retaining their income through the federal Earned Income Tax Credit and no-cost or low-cost tax preparation services.

 2004 - State of the South: Examined the state of public education 50 years after Brown v.
 Board of Education.
 The report generated unprecedented demand for copies and presentations by MDC staff.

 2003-present - Passing-Gear Philanthropy: MDC begins its work with place-based community and private foundations to help them refocus their program services to address the "upstream causes" of social inequities and performance gaps in education, employment, asset levels, and health using a signature methodology called Reflective Practice for Philanthropic Foundations.
 MDC has helped foundations across the country refocus more than $1billion in philanthropic assets.

 2003-2007 - Southern Network for Community Philanthropy: MDC was selected as managing partner for a Ford Foundation initiative to develop resources and community capacity in the South to promote social and racial equality.